SCDerox/GoodMorning-Bot/README.md

 Good Morning Discord-Bot
 ---
 This discord-bot greets you every day, when you are first online.
 You can configure what messages you want to get with plugins.
-[Read more about Plugins](https://github.com/SCDerox/GoodMorning-Bot/wiki).

 ---